uthmel/java-api-mvc-in-memory/README.md

 This is what the client interacts with.
 It could be a HTML page, a terminal output or a JSON response from a RESTful API.
 With API's, the view (JSON) is a representation of a data model.

 ### Controller
 This layer is responsible for translating interactions from the View layer into logic in our program.
 If a user clicks a button on a view, the controller decides what to do with that action.

+### Example
 Consider the scenario below:

 - User clicks on a "Create Product" button in a view
 - A controller class might validate that the user entered a valid product name before telling the Model layer to create the product